kidstell/PHPtraffic/README.md

 # PHPtraffic
-# The scripts in this repository can be harmful to your computer system
 # certain functions requires a script to run for up to 7 or 10 minutes
 # using up massive system resources alongside.
 Please be warned.